React — A JavaScript library for building user interfaces

-This is how React is characterized by its creators, the developers of Facebook.
+React is a JavaScript library for building user interfaces, as characterized by its creators, the developers of Facebook.
 Having appeared in 2013, React quickly began to gain momentum and became one of the most widespread JavaScript libraries.
-At the time the course was created on GitHub the project has over 150,000 stars.
+Its popularity has rapidly increased since its introduction in 2013, and it has become one of the most widely-used JavaScript libraries with over 150,000 stars on GitHub.

-The secret of its success is that React allowed you to look at the process of creating interfaces from a different angle.
+The secret of its success is that React allows you to look at the process of creating interfaces from a different angle.
 It dramatically lowered the entry threshold and the complexity of the resulting solutions.
-Not only compared to manually working with the DOM, but also compared to many frameworks.
+Not only compared to manually working with the DOM but also to many frameworks.

 In this course, you'll be going through React's features and getting a good handle on them.
-However, this does not negate the need to work with React outside of the Hexlet environment as well.
+However, this does not negate the need to work with React outside of the Hexlet environment.

 The easiest way to practice React is with CodePen.
 After registering, you can create a pen – an isolated development environment, and connect React.
-The results of the code are also displayed there, in the adjacent panel.
+The code results are also displayed there, in the adjacent panel.

-CodePen allows you to insert pens directly into your site, this feature will be used for demonstration purposes.
-You can do more than just analyze this code, you can also run and even correct it.
+CodePen allows you to insert pens directly into your site.
+We can use this feature for demonstration purposes.
+You can do more than analyze this code — you can also run and correct it:

 See the Pen js_dom_fsm_data by Hexlet (@hexlet) on CodePen.